akkeehfabarakathullah/akkeehfabarakathullah/README.md

 - 🧠 AI features that make life smarter
 - 🌐 React-based apps with personality and purpose
-- 📱 User-friendly web experiences that people actually *enjoy* using
+- 📱 User friendly web experiences that people actually *enjoy* using

 ---